New storm stirs in U.S. Gulf as oil production recovers from Sally

 U.S. Gulf of Mexico offshore oil production accounts for 17% of total U.S. crude oil production and 5% of U.S. dry natural gas production.

-Reporting by Erwin Seba; writing by Gary McWilliams, editing by Diane Craft, Chizu Nomiyama and David Gregorio
+Reporting by Erwin Seba; writing by Gary McWilliams, editing by David Gregorio and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.